cityofaustin/Residential-Permitting/_project_steps/1-general-process/define.md

 * Let you know if you can complete your project as you originally planned.
 * Give you the personalized property information you need to fill out your building permit application.
-* Give you a list of documents you need to prepare for your building permit &nbsp;application based on your specific project.
+* Give you a list of documents you need to prepare for your building permit application based on your specific project.
 * Explain any next steps needed for you to correctly permit your project.

 You may need to [hire a licensed professional](/residential/residential-toolkit/hiring-a-professional) to help you complete your project.&nbsp;